leighmacdonald/uncletopia/README.md

 1. Watch for game update triggers via `watcher/watcher.py` using `wss://update.uncletopia.com`
 2. Trigger srcds build & upload image to docker hub.
 3. Trigger TF2 deploy.

+## Git pre-commit

+There is a pre-commit hook that you should enable to ensure you don't commit any unencrypted secret.

+    ln .hooks/pre-commit .git/hooks/pre-commit